siyuancc-code/Roadmap.sh-solutions/README.md

 - To view a project, open the corresponding HTML file in your browser.

 ## Project Pages
-You can explore the projects directly via this repository on GitHub.
+You can explore the repository here: [Roadmap.sh-solutions on GitHub](https://github.com/siyuancc-code/Roadmap.sh-solutions)